 Our day ends with a visit to the town of Stirling with the magnificent Stirling Castle dominating the sky line.
 Known as the ‘Key to Scotland’ for centuries this was the most important castle in Scotland with magnificent views of the National Wallace Monument and Stirling Bridge.

 Today we travel to the stunning Trossachs a virtually unchanged landscape for nearly 300 years and made famous by the writings of Sir Walter Scott.
 Our first stop is the village of Doune and a visit to the 14th century Doune Castle.
 Once home to Robert, Duke of Albany (the Great Grandson of “The Bruce”), more recently Doune castle has been the film location for Monty Python & the Holy Grail, Macbeth, Outlander and Game of Thrones.

-Our next stop is to a local distillery, where we will enjoy expertly guided tour of Deanston Distillery and have a wee tasting afterwards
+Our next stop is to a local distillery, where we will enjoy an expertly guided tour of Deanston Distillery and have a wee tasting afterwards.

 We pass through Callander, the gateway to the Highlands stopping for lunch at a local pub before heading into “The Trossachs”.

 Our coach travels along the shores of Loch Venachar to Loch Katrine, one of Scotland’s hidden gems for a one-hour cruise with breathtaking scenery before travelling up and over the “Dukes Pass” and down to the Victorian village of Aberfoyle.
 If time permits, we will pay a quick visit to the Scottish Woolen Centre before travelling back to our hotel for dinner.